ronlemire2/UWP-Testers/README.md

 8. AdaptiveTrigger

+**LinqTester**

+Files with extension .linq in the LinqLibrary were created with LinqPad.
+Some of the LinqPad queries depend on ADO.NET Data Models which are located in the DataLibrary.
+To get the free Standard version of LinqPad go to http://www.linqpad.net/download.aspx.

+1. Rattz - examples from the book Pro LINQ by Joe Rattz

 **MemoryGame**

 A fairly complex Microsoft Blend tutorial.
 Originally created for Visual Studio 2013.
 Converted to a Visual Studio 2015 Universal Windows App.
 Sample code not available anymore.
 Tutorial steps are located at: https://msdn.microsoft.com/en-us/library/windows/apps/jj129462(v=vs.110).aspx.